Kattis/problem-package-format/spec/legacy-icpc.md

 This can vary, but you **should** assume that it's reasonable.
 Only specify limits when the problem needs a specific limit, but do specify limits even if the "typical system default" is what is needed.

+### Validation

+`validation` is a space separated list of strings describing how validation is done.
+Must begin with one of `default` or `custom`.
+If `custom`, may be followed by `interactive`, where `interactive` specifies that the validator is run interactively with a submission.
+For example, `custom interactive`.

+`validator_flags` will be passed as command-line arguments to each of the output validators.

+### Keywords

+Space separated list of keywords describing the problem.
+Keywords must not contain spaces.

 ## Problem Statements

 The problem statement of the problem is provided in the directory `problem_statement/`.